-In the Distribution Agreement, RemainCo on behalf of itself and its subsidiaries grants to SpinCo and each of its subsidiaries a non-exclusive, worldwide, perpetual, irrevocable, fully paid-up, royalty-free, nontransferable (except as otherwise set forth in the Distribution Agreement) non-sublicensable (except as otherwise set forth in the Distribution Agreement) license under certain trade secrets included in the assets allocated to RemainCo that are necessary for the conduct of the SpinCo business.
-SpinCo, on behalf of itself and its subsidiaries, grants to RemainCo a non-exclusive, worldwide, perpetual, irrevocable, fully paid-up, royalty-free, nontransferable (except as otherwise set forth in the Distribution Agreement), non-sublicensable (except as otherwise set forth in the Distribution Agreement), non-sublicensable (except as otherwise set forth in the Distribution Agreement) license under certain trade secrets included in the assets allocated to SpinCo that are necessary for the CGRP business.
+In the Distribution Agreement, RemainCo on behalf of itself and its subsidiaries grants to SpinCo and each of its subsidiaries a non-exclusive, worldwide, perpetual, irrevocable, fully paid-up, royalty-free, nontransferable (except as otherwise set forth in the Distribution Agreement), non-sublicensable (except as otherwise set forth in the Distribution Agreement) license under certain trade secrets included in the assets allocated to RemainCo that are necessary for the conduct of the SpinCo business.
+SpinCo, on behalf of itself and its subsidiaries, grants to RemainCo a non-exclusive, worldwide, perpetual, irrevocable, fully paid-up, royalty-free, nontransferable (except as otherwise set forth in the Distribution Agreement), non-sublicensable (except as otherwise set forth in the Distribution Agreement) license under certain trade secrets included in the assets allocated to SpinCo that are necessary for the conduct of the CGRP business.